Here are Madeline’s Exam 3 notes, organized to help you focus on the ideas most likely to appear on the test.

 Key graph features:

 - Horizontal asymptote: \(y = 0\).
-Normal exponential are never negative.
+Basic exponential functions \(b^x\) are always positive.

 - Graph never touches the \(x\)-axis.